bibymaths/bibymaths/README.md

 - 🌌 A proud believer that data is the closest thing we have to the Force in real life.
 May the p-value be ever in your favor!
 - 🧩 My favorite pastime?
 Making sense of messy datasets.
 It’s like solving a Rubik’s cube, but nerdier.

-## My Superpowers 🦸‍♂️

-- 🧪 **Bioinformatics Sorcery**: High-throughput data analysis, omics, machine learning, and more buzzwords than you can count!
-- 💻 **Languages Spoken**: Julia, Python, R, Bash, Perl (also fluent in sarcasm).
-- 🎯 **Tools in My Arsenal**: GATK, Samtools, BAMtools, LaTeX, and a bottomless pit of curiosity.

 ## Skills & Technologies

 - **Languages**: Julia, Python, R, Bash, Perl